Chojoongdong: Accusation of strategic marriages

 Opponents believe that CJD have joined with the business world through strategic marriages, making their articles biased towards capital.

 Pro Korea-U.S. Free Trade agreement

 There was some criticism that three CJD newspapers simultaneously presented articles about the danger of negative Free Trade Agreement rumors on the South Korea–United States Free Trade Agreement among South Korean social network service users, particularly on Twitter.

 Promotion of English

 The CJD newspapers were noted to be active agents in the promotion of the English language in South Korea.

 Anti-CJD movements

 "Anti-CJD sentiment" has existed in the past.
-However, in 2008, during the mad cow protests over US beef imports that were feared to cause variant Creutzfeldt–Jakob disease, the major newspapers showed a favourable attitude towards market opening and reported negatively on the candle lit demonstrations.
+However, in 2008, during the mad cow protests over US beef imports that were feared to cause variant Creutzfeldt–Jakob disease, the major newspapers showed a favourable attitude towards market opening and reported negatively on the Candlelight Revolution.
 This opposition temporarily stimulated a boycott movement.
 Protesters attacked and vandalised the buildings of the three major newspapers, and CJD newspapers claim that some of their employees were harassed.